HathorNetwork/rfcs/text/0000-merged-mining-with-bitcoin.md

 submitted through our custom Stratum protocol, which should be modified accordingly to allow such operations.

-This is outline of how the coordinator works:
+This is the outline of how the coordinator works:

 - Call [GetBlockTemplate][2] RPC on the Bitcoin fullnode
-- Request work to the Hathor stratum server
+- Request merged mining work to the Hathor stratum server
 - Build a coinbase transaction suitable to both, inclusion on the Bitcoin network and usable as an AuxPOW:
   - Add `[magic_number][block_without_nonce]` after the [block height][3] on the